-The exhibition showed examples of the 20. century greatest and most out- standing danish createurs, that is the master, Holger Blom and his two ap- prentices, Erik Mortensen and Jørgen Bender.
+The exhibition showed examples of the 20. century greatest and most outstanding danish createurs, which was the master, Holger Blom and his two apprentices, Erik Mortensen and Jørgen Bender.

 Erik Mortensen (1926-1998) went to Paris after his apprenticeship at Blom and made a career in the famous fashionhouse of Pierre Balmain.